 The wordmark is composed in the typeface Glypha Bold.
 Glypha is only to be used in the University wordmark.
 The spacing between the letters, and between words, has been adjusted for maximum effect and should not be altered.
 For that reason, do not attempt to recreate the wordmark.
 Rather, request a logo set from UNH Communications and Public Affairs.

-Secondary Horizontal UNH Logo
+UNH Logo and Wordmark

 Use the main UNH logo wherever possible.
 Where it is not possible to use the main UNH logo the secondary version may be used.
 Always use the original and approved art; never alter or attempt to redraw or recreate the lettering using computer fonts.